The Climate is Changing, and so must we.

 James is Program Director for climate change science and technology, including carbon credits and remote sensing of rice cultivation impacts.

-Alex is Communications Manager for SRI-2030 managing the charity’s media, expanding the impact of our message, and working to build connections with individuals and communities.
+Alex is Communications Manager for SRI-2030 directing the programme’s media, expanding the impact of our message, and working to build connections with individuals and communities.

 Sam Bickersteth